Charles Schembre, Program Manager

 Jill Moe, Education Program Coordinator

-Jill joined DFI in November 2018 to further develop and implement our sustainable agriculture and food safety education programs for area growers.
-She moved into this position after working on the farm’s raspberry research project, vineyard and vegetable production.
-Jill has a Master degree in environmental policy from the University of Washington, a Master certificate in sustainable agriculture from Washington State University’s global campus, and 15 years of experience in her field.
-She comes from a family with agricultural roots in the Midwest and became interested in dryland farming as a US Peace Corps agroforestry volunteer in West Africa.
+Jill develops and implements sustainable agriculture and food safety education programs for area growers.
+She has a Master degree in environmental policy from the University of Washington, a Master certificate in sustainable agriculture from Washington State University’s global campus, and 15 years of experience in her field.
+Jill comes from a family with agricultural roots in the Midwest and became interested in dryland farming as a US Peace Corps agroforestry volunteer in West Africa.
 She has worked on multiple watershed planning and regional natural resource management projects, has hands-on experience in market farming in the US and Europe, and enjoys working directly with landowners and growers.
 Her key interest is in helping to build a healthy local food system.